Unpriortized Autoencoder For Image Generation

 \section{Conclusion}

-In this paper, We approach the generation task using the autoencoder without regularization by a specified prior.
-We introduced the latent density estimator to estimate the latent distribution and proposed the structure for it.
-In addition, we proposed an incremental learning strategy of latent vector so that the autoencoder can learn a meaningful representation without an explicit regularization term \jy{in the objective function}.
-The proposed LDE showed better performance than the previous studies in density estimation, and the incremental learning strategy of latent vectors helped the autoencoder learn the salient \jy{representation} of the data.
-As a result, the autoencoder applying the latent density estimator and the incremental learning strategy not only improved the generation quality of the generative models using the autoencoder, but also outperformed the previous studies in the log-likelihood score.
+In this paper, we tackle the autoencoder-based image generation task without using regularization by a specified prior.
+We introduced the latent density estimator to estimate the latent distribution.
+In addition, we proposed an incremental learning strategy of latent vector so that the autoencoder can learn a meaningful representation.
+The proposed LDE showed better performance than the previous studies in density estimation.
+As a result, the autoencoder applying the latent density estimator improves the generation quality of the autoencoder based generative models.